 Marva Griffin is the queen of the Salone Satellite.
-You’re going to read our talk in her studio, very close to the Castello Sforzesco, in Milan.
+Let me tell you about my meeting in her studio, very close to the Castello Sforzesco, in Milan.

 This year the Salone Satellite is preparing for its 22nd edition, with the usual aim of bringing young designers closer to the world of entrepreneurship.
-Over 550 talents will exhibit their solutions related to the theme chosen for 2019: “Food as a Design Object”.
+Over 550 talented young designers will try their hand at expressing the theme chosen for 2019: “Food as a Design Object”.

-She immediately reminds me she is a busy lady and has little time, she warns me, immediately making things clear, but then our chat lasts over 40 minutes.
-So, with frequent flights of fancy, the themes we face shift from Italian design to its refuse to use social networks, from the events for the 500th anniversary of the Leonardo da Vinci’s death to the sad events of Venezuela, its homeland.
+She immediately reminds me she is a busy lady and has little time, but then our chat lasts over 40 minutes.
+So during our time, amongst other things, the topics we covered ranged from Italian design to her reluctance to use social networks, to the events which are happening for the 500th anniversary of Leonardo da Vinci’s death right up to the sad events happening in Venezuela, her homeland.

-I started our talk with a provocation, asking if she has a favorite designer among the 12.000 who attended to the Salone Satellite over the years.
+I begin our chat with a provocation, asking her if she has a favorite designer among the 12.000 under 35’s who have passed through the Salone Satellite over the years.

-I imagine you as a very busy woman.
-Is there a passion of yours besides design?
+I imagine you are a very busy woman.
+Do you have any passions aside from design?

-I love the pleasantness of the environments.
+I love the beauty of the environment.
 I like to surround myself with beautiful things.
 I studied interior design and architecture.
 I’m very interested in houses, flowers and gardens.
-As a child I had the passion to move the furniture, to move everything.
-One of my favorite readings was House & Garden / USA magazine.
-After many years I became a correspondent for Italy for this magazine and for Maison & Jardin / France.
+As a child I loved to move the furniture around, I moved everything.
+One of my favorite magazines was House & Garden / USA.
+After many years I became the Italian correspondent for this magazine and also for Maison & Jardin / France.

-What is it like to be a woman in a field like design?
-Do you feel free?
+What is it like to be a woman in the field of design?
+Are you a free woman?

-I do nothing if I don’t like it.
+I don’t do anything if I don’t feel like it.
 I pay a price to be free, but I consider myself a free woman, especially in the world in which I work.

 Do you have a wish?

-She smiles, looking away and moving her index finger gracefully.
+She smiles, looking away and moves her index finger gracefully.

-Our Federazione, FederlegnoArredo, has founded a school called Polo Formativo Rosario Messina for the training of professionals specialized in the sectors of furniture and construction.
-In this school, in Lentate sul Seveso, they have dedicated a space to the Permanent Collection of the SaloneSatellite, with prototypes that the furniture industry has put into production over the years.
-These objects are inspirational and teaching for students precisely because they are designed by young people who believed in their passion and creativity.
+Our Federazione, FederlegnoArredo, has founded a school called the Rosario Messina training center for professionals specializing in the sectors of furniture and construction.
+This school, in the town of Lentate sul Seveso, has dedicated an exhibition area to the Permanent Collection of SaloneSatellite, exhibiting prototypes which the furniture industry has actually put into production over the years.
+These objects are inspirational and educational for the students, precisely because they are designed and created by young people who believed in their passion and creativity.
 The aim is to make this project itinerant.
-I have many ideas about it that I would like to develop them.
+I have many ideas about it that I would like to take further.

-I greet Marva by letting her run away to a meeting that she could not miss.
-While I get on the first train that would take me to Siena, I think about how much tenacity is needed in carrying out any activity.
-Knowing how to surround yourself with the right people, accepting the advice that seems most valid, approaching new challenges and always having the courage to feel free.
+I said goodbye to Marva and let her run away to a meeting that she couldn’t miss.
+Whilst I was getting on the first train that would take me back to Siena, I thought about how much tenacity is needed to have a business or activity.
+Knowing how to surround yourself with the right people, accepting only the most valid advice, taking on new challenges and always having the courage to feel free.
 I return back home thinking about her words, some of which will remain with me as they were spoken with strength and emotion.

-“Grazie Marva”, I would like to tell her once again.
+I would like to say once again, “Thanks Marva”.